Minnesota star WR Bateman wants to opt back into 2020 season

 Minnesota is scheduled to open against Michigan on Oct.
 24. Bateman had 1,219 yards and 11 touchdowns in 13 games for the Gophers last year, leading the conference with an average of 20.3 yards per reception.

 Two of Ohio State’s best players, cornerback Shaun Wade and guard Wyatt Davis, initially announced they were opting out.
-They reversed course last week after the Big Ten announced it would play with a new set of COVID-19 protocols
+They reversed course last week, like Bateman.
+Wade, Davis and Bateman are all projected as likely first-round picks.

+Running back Mohamed Ibrahim said the Gophers feel like Bateman never really left.

+“Now that we’ve got a good health plan out in front of us, he really wants to come back,” Ibrahim said.
+“We’re happy to have him.”

 More AP college football coverage: https://apnews.com/Collegefootball and https://apnews.com/AP_Top25